How to launch research software applications (Matlab, Stata, R, Mathematica) on Andes and Polaris high-performance linux machines (HPC's)

 and that you are able to open an Xterm session on andes.dartmouth.edu or polaris.dartmouth.edu.
 These can be done using an ssh connection with the -Y option, for example ssh -Y netid@polaris.dartmouth.edu

-Click back inside the terminal window, and press the Enter/Return key to get a new command prompt ($).
+At the command prompt ($).
 Then, type the following command below to load the software you'd like to use (matlab, stata, R, etc) at the "$" prompt in your terminal window:

 $ module load matlab